 Suit for all seasons – versatility is the key

 Naturally you need to pay attention to the combining the suit with right kind shirts, shoes and accessories.
 If you are looking for a suit for all seasons, you should choose a fabric that you can combine with thick oxford cloths shirts and heavier weight ties during the fall and winter.
 On the other you can’t choose too heavy fabrics such as tweed for example, so that you can wear the suit with lightweight shirts and ties during summer season.
-Cotton or linen are fabrics that are good for summer season and cashmere or cashmere and wool blends good for fall and winter.
+Cotton or linen are fabrics are good for summer season and cashmere or cashmere and wool blends good for fall and winter.
 But my choice for a four-season suit would be pure wool.
 Worsted wool to be exact.

 In terms of weight the optimal choice would probably be something from 240 g/m to 280 g/m, depending on the stucture of the suit.
 This kind of fabrics provide warmth in the winter but are still light and airy in summer.
 Then a few simple points about the construction and fit of the suit.

 In terms of construction, opt for full canvas or half canvas construction.
 Avoid fused suits as they do not “breathe” or evaporate moisture in the same way than canvassed jackets do.
 This will probably make you feel much more sweaty and sultry.
 To read more about the differences of the constructions, check out the post about made-to-measure suits.
 In terms of lining, full lining is a good choice for a business suit made of light weight wool fabric.
 Half-lining or an unlined option where only the shoulders and sleeves are protected by lining, is a suitable option to create balance for a bit heavier fabrics.